Roofing Information for the Consumer

 Another page is some simple tips for keeping tract of your project.
 Lastly, a detailed go through of a basic roofing contract and what certain line item mean or doesn’t mean.

 After reading through at least some (or all for you brave souls) of these pages you will have a leg up on what your roofer is up to while trying to write contract heavily leveraged in his favor.
-If after reading all of this information you decide “wouldn’t it be nice just to find someone who’s good at this and I can trust” I can honestly say is you have found him.
+If after reading all of this roofing information guide you decide “wouldn’t it be nice just to find someone who’s good at this and I can trust” I can honestly say is you have found him.

-Tips for Choosing the Right Roofer
+Roofing Information Guide with Tips for Choosing the Right Roofer

 The first thing you need to establish is if the roofer providing you a quote has a valid State Contractors License and who exactly is the owner of this roofing company.
 You should always ask to see a copy of his pocket license.
 He should be carrying it, I do.
 If he does not provide at least a copy of the license he may not be licensed.
-The reason for seeing either his pocket license or his paper license is so that you know if the company is licensed and if your dealing with the owner of the roofing company.
+The reason for seeing either his pocket license or his paper license is so that you know if the company is licensed and if you’re dealing with the owner of the roofing company.
 A “Contractor” may say they are licensed or that the own the company when in fact there is no company.

 After you obtain his license number you should do a simple license status check.
 We have provided a link for you so that this can be easily be done by clicking this link: CSLB License Status.
-By clicking this link you will be directed away from this website to the Contractors State License Board’s website.
+By clicking this link, you will be directed away from this website to the Contractors State License Board’s website.
 Click on the button titled “License Number”.
 A small box will appear and that is where you you type the Contractor’s license number and then click “Search for License” button.

-Checking a Contractor’s license number will tell you if the license is active or suspended, if it has judgments, unresolved complaints pending against the license, what year he /she received the license (Contractors are notorious for saying they have been in business for more years than they actually have been), and you can get the Workers Compensation history which could very interesting for you to know.
+Checking a contractor’s license number will tell you if the license is active or suspended, if it has judgments, unresolved complaints pending against the license, what year he /she received the license (Contractors are notorious for saying they have been in business for more years than they actually have been), and you can get the Workers Compensation history which could very interesting for you to know.

 After you know that the contractor is properly licensed and his license is active without pending judgments or unresolved complaints, you then need to verify that the contractor carries Workers Compensation Insurance.